 Children.
 If one were serious about the story of Christ and the Resurrection, one would focus on the children, the true Gods of this world.

-On a more serious note, children are born into this world in a state of divine bliss, untainted by the murkiness of routine.
-They are sparkling creatures of light, full of innocence, wonder, they are free from fear and loathing, prejudice and disenchantment.
+Not to mention the purity.
+Children are born into this world in a state of divine bliss, untainted by the murkiness of routine.
+They are sparkling creatures of light, full of innocence, wonder, free from fear and loathing, prejudice and disenchantment.
 Every day is new to them.
 They don’t know malice or sorrow.
-The world is their oyster and they create it and mold it tirelessly, day by day, minute by minute, one wonder at a time, one magical step after the other.
+The world is putty in their hands, and they create it and mold it tirelessly, day by day, minute by minute, one wonder at a time, one magical step after the other.

 A child’s perspective is entirely divine.
 Children view the world each day with new eyes, free from the exhaustion and jadedness weighing down adults.
 They are fresh witnesses to old miracles, engaging with the vibe and luster that eludes their seasoned progenitors.
 Their innocence rekindles the world, injecting it with the verve necessary to bring out life’s sparkle.
 In their presence everything sizzles with spirit.